Bible Reading: Matthew 13:3-9, 18-23

 “You’re being awfully picky, Nate.
 Do you want work or not?”

-“Ma’am, with my potential for fruitfulness, I deserve the best environment possible.
-Don’t you have some good, rich soil all plowed and ready for planting?”
+“Ma’am, with my potential for growing lots and lots of fruit, I deserve the best environment possible.
+Don’t you have some good, rich soil all plowed and ready for planting?
+I can’t be fruitful without it.”

-In Christ’s story about the farmer, the seed and the soil are co-stars.
-They can’t be fruitful without each other.
-That’s the way it is with spiritual fruit-not apples and oranges and squash and asparagus-but the positive character qualities like love, joy, peace, patience, and kindness.
-(See Galatians 5:22-23.)
+That’s the way it is with spiritual fruit—not apples and oranges and squash and asparagus, but the positive character qualities like love, joy, peace, patience, and kindness that the Bible talks about in Galatians 5:22-23.

-You grow those Christ like qualities by welcoming the “seed” of his Word in your life-reading the Bible faithfully, listening to it attentively, and thinking about it frequently.
-As you do, the Word planted does its amazing work in you.
-It miraculously produces the fruit of Christ like character you long for-“even a hundred times as much as had been planted” (Matthew 13:23).
+You grow those Christlike qualities by welcoming the “seed” of God’s Word into your life—reading the Bible faithfully, listening to it attentively, and thinking about it frequently.
+As you do, the Word does its amazing work in you.
+You become the eager disciple that God wants you to be.

-PRAY: God, I choose today to spend time reading and thinking about your Word.
-Thank you that you will grow fruit in me.
+PRAY: God, we want to spend time getting dose to you today by reading and thinking about your Word.
+Thanks that you will grow fruit in us.